-Markham Centre, located along the Highway 7 Rapid Transit Corridor, and the Langstaff Gateway, located along the Yonge Street Rapid Transit Corridor, are identified as urban growth centres in the Provincial Growth Plan and as Regional Centres in York Region's Official Plan.
-Together these two centres are planned to contain the highest concentration and greatest mix and intensity of uses and activities in Markham, providing a range of housing, employment, livework, investment, cultural, sports and entertainment and government functions, supported by a range of mobility choices.
+Markham Centre, located along the Avenue 7 Rapid Transit Corridor, and the Langstaff Gateway, located along the Yonge Street Rapid Transit Corridor, are identified as urban growth centres in the Provincial Growth Plan and as Regional Centres in York Region's Official Plan.
+Together these two centres are planned to contain the highest concentration and greatest mix and intensity of uses and activities in Markham, providing a range of housing, employment, live-work, investment, cultural, sports and entertainment and government functions, supported by a range of mobility choices.

 These centres contain interfaces for multiple rail and bus transit services and have been identified as Mobility Hubs in the Metrolinx Regional Transportation Plan.
-As such, they will be the focus for strategic investment in transit, and will be developed as pedestrian and transit-oriented mixed-use centres.
+As such, they will be the focus for strategic investment in transit, and will be developed as pedestrian and transit-oriented mixeduse centres.
 Current planning for these centres exceeds the minimum Provincial Growth Plan and York Region Official Plan density target of 200 people and jobs per hectare by 2031.

 Markham Centre is being planned and developed as Markham's downtown, based on the principles of balanced live-work opportunities, compact urban form, natural heritage protection, and transit-supportive development.
-With a distinctly urban character, in the form of higher density, mixed-use built form, and high-quality parks and public amenities, it will provide a central location for arts, cultural, sports and entertainment and social activities on a year-round basis.
+With a distinctly urban character, in the form of higher Markham Centre and the Langstaff Gateway are planned to contain the highest concentration and greatest mix and intensity of uses and activities in Markham. density, mixed-use built form, and high-quality parks and public amenities, it will provide a central location for arts, cultural, sports and entertainment and social activities on a year-round basis.

 The Langstaff Gateway is identified as part of the Richmond Hill/Langstaff Gateway urban growth centre in the Provincial Growth Plan and the Richmond Hill/Langstaff Gateway Regional Centre in the Regional Official Plan.
-A secondary plan approved in 2011, provides for a compact, complete, integrated, sustainable, vibrant and well-designed, high-density urban centre that meets the requirements of the Growth Plan and York Region Official Plan.
+A secondary plan approved in 2011, provides for a compact, complete, integrated, sustainable, vibrant and and well-designed, highdensity urban centre that meets the requirements of the Growth Plan and York Region Official Plan.